2023 Solar Incentives Guide for Hurricane, UT - Tax Credits & Rebates

 EcoWatch's Hurricane, UT Solar Incentives FAQs

-It's a smart idea to get in touch with your local Hurricane solar installer to get an understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided at the level of the Utah government, may have other requirements.
+It's a good idea to talk to your local Hurricane solar installer to get an understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided by the Utah government, may have additional requirements.

 If I already have solar panels, can I still claim incentives?

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with the company that installed your solar system, or any local Hurricane solar installer, can help you learn what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your solar system, or any local Hurricane solar installer, can help you learn more about what incentives you might want to apply for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.